-Churches have always been a special place for momentous events in people’s lives, and getting married in a church is the perfect way to start your married lives together.
+Churches have always been a special place for momentous events in people’s lives.
+Getting married in a church is the perfect way to start your married lives together.
 A Church wedding provides the perfect opportunity to make a public commitment to each other, in the presence of God, supported by friends and family, and to ask God to bless your marriage.
-At St. Leonard’s, we consider it a great privilege to share in your marriage preparations, and to work with you to make your Wedding Day truly special.
+At St. Leonard’s, we consider it a great privilege to share in your marriage preparations, working with you to make your Wedding Day truly special.

 Are we the right church for your wedding?